tian-chan/hugo-academic/content/publication/anchored-differentiation-the-role-of-temporal-distance-in-the-comparison-and-evaluation-of-new-product-designs/index.md

 ---
-title: "Anchored Differentiation: The Role of Temporal Distance in the Comparison and Evaluation of New Product Designs"
+title: "Anchored differentiation: The role of temporal distance in the comparison and evaluation of new product designs"
 publication_types:
   - "2"
 authors: